Catchment Conservation Alliance - Great Barrier Reef Initiative Site #6

 Project Information:

-Catchment Conservation Alliance - Great Barrier Reef Initiative Site #6 is an avoided clearing project located in the North Burnett region of Queensland, approximately 45km southwest of the town of Monto.
-Registered in July 2018, the project covers a substantial area of 4,659 hectares.
-The surrounding region is predominantly used for cattle grazing and forestry, activities that historically involved the periodic clearing of native vegetation to maintain pasture productivity.
+Catchment Conservation Alliance - Great Barrier Reef Initiative Site #6 is an avoided clearing of native regrowth project located in the North Burnett Regional local government area of Queensland, approximately 40km west of Monto.
+It was registered in July 2018 and covers a project area of 4,659.86 hectares.